root-project/root/tree/ntuple/v7/doc/specifications.md

     i.e. a field of class `A` cannot store class `B` that derives from `A`
   - Virtual inheritance is unsupported

-User classes are stored as a record mother field with no attached columns.
+User classes are stored as a record parent field with no attached columns.
 Direct base classes and persistent members are stored as subfields with their respective types.
 The field name of member subfields is identical to the C++ field name.
 The field name of base class subfields are numbered and preceeded by a colon (`:`), i.e. `:_0`, `:_1`, ...